gexahedron/graph-book/notes/nzflow_double_covers.md

 ## o333-flows

-Some snarks also have o333-flows, here are the exceptions:
+Some snarks (maybe more than half of them) also have o333-flows, here are the exceptions:
 - 10 vertices: none
 - 18 vertices: none
 - 20 vertices: g1, g6
 - 22 vertices: g3, g7, g11, g12, g14, g19, g20
 - 24 vertices: g1, g3, g16, g17, g21, g24, g25, g27, g28, g30, g31, g35, g36, g37
 - TODO: check 26 vertices

+In o333-flows, any pair of flows gives a nz5-flow, so we have $f1-f2, f1-f3$ and $f2-f3$ as nz5-flows of original graph.

-- TODO: can we ask for 333-flows, where only 1 or 2 pairs of nz3-flows is oriented?
+TODO: can we ask for 333-flows, where only 1 or 2 pairs of nz3-flows is oriented? can it be same as o334-flows (so, third subgraph actually is bipartite, but it can also have nz4-flow, and even compatible with orientations of other subgraphs)?

 ## o334-flows